El-houriya/Odhia/wp-content/plugins/woo-variation-swatches/README.txt

 👉 Compatible with popular WooCommerce themes and plugins 👉 Frequently Updated And Secured Codebase
-👉 Option to disable default plugin stylesheet for theme developer 👉 Compatible With Popular WooCommerce Plugins Including <a href="http://bit.ly/woovs-org-item-page">WooCommerce Variation Image Gallery</a>
+👉 Option to disable default plugin stylesheet for theme developer 👉 Compatible With Popular WooCommerce Plugins

 ## 🏆 Users' Feedback For Variation Swatches For WooCommerce ##